scott-weeden/websharpstudios.github.io/en-US/project.md

 Doing something in public inevitably invites discussion, critique, and even criticism of what you do.
-Yet making contributions can be very rewarding, and we hope you will find the FontForge  project fun to contribute to.
+Yet making contributions can be very rewarding, and we hope you will find the websharpstudios  project fun to contribute to.

 <!--
 TODO: Add links to books/sites that explain how to contribute to